Do You Know Why You Can’t Charge for Fanfiction?

 Benefits of Fanfiction

 It’s not all bad, of course.
 The biggest and most measurable benefit is that it keeps you writing.
-Creativity is often sparked by simply being creative, that is, you write five or seven days per week, and you can fill up that writing time fairly readily.
+You can often spark creativity by simply being creative, that is, you write five or seven days per week, and you can fill up that writing time fairly readily.
 But if you only write three times per month, you may find you have writers’ block when you make the infrequent attempt.
 There is something about the pressure of deadlines or at least the pressure of your own internal expectations.
 It helps to not have a blank page to stare at all the time.

 There is nothing whatsoever wrong with borrowing another’s universe in order to keep writing and exercising the creativity muscle.